-- 2.13.1 The Contractor shall carry out the works in such a way as to protect, conserve, enhance or minimise the impact on historic buildings (including Listed Buildings), historic areas (including Conservation Areas) and their settings.
+2.13.1 The Contractor shall carry out the works in such a way as to protect, conserve, enhance or minimise the impact on historic buildings (including Listed Buildings), historic areas (including Conservation Areas) and their settings.
 The location of listed buildings and conservation areas is shown on Figures 11.1a to 11.1E in Volume 3 of the Environmental Statement and described in Chapter 11 of Volume 2 and Appendix 11.1 of Volume 4 of the Environmental Statement.
+Mitigation measures for specific built heritage items are listed in Section 11.5.3 of Volume 2.
 The Contractor shall submit to the Engineer a statement, setting out the proposed works, methods to be used and measures to be taken, with respect to historic buildings and areas.
 This statement shall include specialist monitoring measures.
-Any such statement shall be reviewed by the Engineer and the relevant Department of SHG prior to the commencement of work at the site(s) to which the statement relates. - 2.13.2 Upon commencement of the construction work any relevant statement shall be implemented and complied with throughout the construction period.
+Any such statement shall be reviewed by the Engineer and the relevant Department of SHG prior to the commencement of work at the site(s) to which the statement relates.

+- 2.13.2 Upon commencement of the construction work any relevant statement shall be implemented and complied with throughout the construction period.
 The advice given in Planning Policy Guidance Note 15 and British Standard 7913: Guide to the Principles of Conservation of Historic Buildings shall be followed.
 The Contractor shall also comply with the Land Planning and Development Control Ordinance 2001 and the St Helena Land Development Control Plan. - 2.13.3 The Engineer will ensure that all necessary consents (including planning, listed building and conservation area) are obtained before the start of the relevant part of construction, and that the Contractor shall comply with the requirements stipulated in any consents and the conditions therein.